Chet Holmgren

 Chet Thomas Holmgren (/ˈtʃɛt ˈhoʊmgrən/ CHET-_-HOHM-grən; born May 1, 2002) is an American professional basketball player for the Oklahoma City Thunder of the National Basketball Association (NBA).
-A consensus five-star recruit and the top-ranked player of the 2021 class, Holmgren played college basketball for the Gonzaga Bulldogs and was drafted second overall by the Thunder in the 2022 NBA draft.
+A consensus five-star recruit and the top-ranked player of the 2021 class, he played college basketball for the Gonzaga Bulldogs and was drafted second overall by the Thunder in the 2022 NBA draft.
 After missing the 2022–23 season due to an offseason injury, Holmgren returned to earn NBA All-Rookie First Team honors in 2024.
-In his second season, his Thunder won the 2025 NBA Finals.
+In his second season, his team won the 2025 NBA Finals.
+Holmgren was selected as an All-Star for the first time in 2026.
 Holmgren stands 7 ft 1 in and plays the center and power forward positions.